hyrumjackson/draft-hub/README.md

 ## Notes for Reviewers

 Thanks for checking this out!
-The prompt was super open-ended, so I focused on clean design and clarity — making it easy for scouts and execs to glance through the big board, identify outliers, and dig deeper into prospects who stand out.
+The prompt was super open-ended, so I focused on clean design and clarity, making it easy for scouts and execs to glance through the big board, identify outliers, and dig deeper into prospects who stand out.